Skip to content

 Required Documentation

-For medical leave, a certification from a healthcare provider may be required, detailing the need for leave due to a serious health condition.
+A healthcare provider may need to certify the need for medical leave due to a serious health condition.

-For birth, adoption, or foster care, relevant documentation might be requested to confirm the family relationship.
+For birth, adoption, or foster care, employers may request relevant documentation to confirm the family relationship.

 Notice Periods

-Employees are generally required to provide at least 30 days’ notice for foreseeable leave (e.g., childbirth, planned medical treatment).
+Employees must generally provide at least 30 days’ notice for foreseeable leave, such as childbirth or planned medical treatment.

 If the need for leave is unforeseeable, employees must provide notice as soon as practicable, usually within one or two business days of learning of the need for leave.